nicsig/config/.config/mpv/scripts/README/interSubs.md

     drwxrwxr-x  2 ... six-1.12.0-py3.7.egg-info~
     -rw-rw-r--  1 ... six.py~

-#### What should I pay attention to because of this?

-If the program for  which you install a python library  runs python3.X, you need to be sure that you installed the library for python3.X.

 #### Why using `$ python3 -m pip install ...` instead of `$ python3.X -m pip install ...`?

 To be sure that you install your library for the same interpreter that interSubs